BielRoig/hfeb-guide/content/docs/core-lines/_index.md

 1. Start with Survival and Shapeshifter in play
 2. <i class="ms ms-g ms-cost"></i> Discard Phyrexian Devourer to Survival
 3. Activate Shifter/Devourer X times until it has enough counters<br>
-   *Let each activation resolve before the next to minimize interaction windows*
+   *Let each activation resolve before the next one*
 5. <i class="ms ms-g ms-cost"></i> Discard Triskelion to Survival
 6. Shoot the opponent with Shifter/Triskelion